EnzoOP1402/EnzoOP1402/README.md

 <h1 align="center">Hi 👋, I'm Enzo!</h1>
-<h3 align="center">I'm a student at UNICAMP who's working in a scientific initiation, loves coding and learning new things!</h3>
+<h3 align="center">I'm studying Software Engineering at PUC-Campinas</h3>

-- 🔭 I’m currently working on **a scientific initiation at UNICAMP about an online platform aimed to recycling and reuse**
+- 📖 I've worked on **a scientific initiation at UNICAMP about an online platform aimed to recycling and reuse**

-- 🌱 I’m currently learning **APIs and new programming languages**
+- 🖥️ I've studied **system development at COTIL - UNICAMP and became a technician**

 - 📫 How to reach me **enzopazian@icloud.com**